bizl/sd-todoist/README.md

 ## PART  3
-I would typically log global exceptions in middleware (Global asax etc, Api/Controller Exceptions, in the service layers
+I would typically log global exceptions in middleware Global asax etc, Api/Controller Exceptions, in the service layers

-Its important to create a pattern with standard domain objects.
+It is important to create a pattern with standard domain objects.
 As with older Microsoft apps logging to a central queryable table still works.
 Standard proprietary error codes may also help

 It is good to capture useful context for troubleshooting typically from the stack trace